 Family Dog – Basic Manners

-Family Dog Basic Manners teaches dogs how to be polite family pets.
-Dogs learn important and practical life skills such as how to walk politely on a loose lead, come quickly when called, lay quietly on a dog bed when company arrives, not bark at a doorbell, stay around distractions and leave food on the countertops.
-This class is a wonderful way to introduce dogs to important training skills using force-free training techniques.
+Family Dog Basic Manners teaches dogs how to be a polite family pets.
+Dogs learn important and practical life skills such as how to walk politely on a loose lead, come quickly when called, lay quietly on a dog bed when company arrives, not bark at a door bell, stay around distractions and leave food on the counter tops.
+This class is a wonderful way to introduce dogs to important training skills using force free training techniques.

 Reactive Rover is a popular course that walks you through living with and managing a reactive dog.
 Whether your dog barks and lunges at other dogs or is wary of strangers, this is the class for you.
 Learn why dogs become reactive, gain insight on how to use positive, non-aversive methods to prevent and treat it and have a little fun with your dog along the way!
-Dogs do not attend the first class session.
-Class size is limited to 3-4 dogs in order to reduce dog and handler stress and to ensure optimum learning.
 All dogs must have a behavior consultation prior to attending class to determine if Reactive Rover is an appropriate choice for the individual dog.
 Cost for the consultation is $45.

 Cost is $125